Latte Filters

 implode (string $glue='')

-Return a string which is the concatenation of the strings in the array.
+Returns a string which is the concatenation of the items in the sequence.
 Alias for join.

 {=[1, 2, 3]|implode} {* outputs '123' *}